Mina Bizic: Recognition and activities

 Beyond her academic endeavors, Bizic is involved in the Global Lake Ecological Observatory Network (GLEON), and as of 2024, serves as a member in their committee for inclusive collaboration.
+In 2026, Bizic was elected as one of the spokespersons for the alumni network of the Leibniz Mentoring Programme, representing former participants of the Leibniz Association's career development programme for women scientists.
 Bizic has participated in interviews, events and panel discussions addressing the role of women in science such as the Marthe Vogt podcast and the Soapbox Science.

 Personal life

 Mina Bizic was born in Belgrade, Serbia, and has lived in Sweden and Israel.
 In 2009, she relocated to Germany.
 She is the sibling of opera singer David Bizic and is married to fellow scientist Danny Ionescu, with whom she has two children.